B1developer/CsharpGenericsChallenge/README.md

-# CsharpGenericsChallenge

-CHALLENGE: APPLY GENERICS IN A REAL-WORLD SCENARIO]
+# CHALLENGE: APPLY GENERICS IN A REAL-WORLD SCENARIO

-Challenge: Create a simple stack data structure using generics.
+Create a simple stack data structure using generics.
 Your stack should be able to:

-    Push elements of any type onto the stack.
+1. Push elements of any type onto the stack.
-    Pop elements off the stack.
+2. Pop elements off the stack.
-    Check if the stack is empty before popping elements.
+3. Check if the stack is empty before popping elements.

 Bonus Challenge:

-    Add a method to peek at the top element without removing it.
+- Add a method to peek at the top element without removing it.
-    Implement a method to clear the stack.
+- Implement a method to clear the stack.